 Medical contribution by Alexandra Gannon, M.D.

-Alexandra Gannon, M.D., is board certified in obstetrics and gynecology (OB/GYN) and board eligible in reproductive endocrinology and infertility (REI).
+Alexandra Gannon, M.D., is board certified in obstetrics and gynecology (OB/GYN) and reproductive endocrinology and infertility (REI).
 Dr. Gannon earned her medical degree from University of Oklahoma College of Medicine in Oklahoma City.
 She then completed her residency in OB/GYN at Wake Forest School of Medicine in Winston-Salem, North Carolina.

 1. TTC Sex Frequency